sulemankhan1129-web/data-analyst-demo/README.md

 # data-analyst-demo
-This is my first git Repository.
+This is my first Git Repository.
+Author - Suleman Khan